ai-forever/ru-gpts/README.md

 For using sparse layers in model use ```--sparse-mode <mode>``` and specify key `"sparse_attention"` at deepspeed_config (RuGPT3XL config [example](src/deepspeed_config/gpt3_xl_sparse_2048.json)).
 Modes can be: `fixed`, `bigbird`, `bslongformer`, `variable`, `dense`.

-More information about sparse nattention [here](https://www.deepspeed.ai/tutorials/sparse-attention/).
+More information about sparse attention [here](https://www.deepspeed.ai/tutorials/sparse-attention/).

 ## Pretraining details
 All pretraining was done on Nvidia Tesla V100-SXM3 32 Gb GPUs on a [Christofari Cluster](https://sbercloud.ru/ru/christofari).
 Following are the details of pretraining for each model.